Jump to Main Content

 MSIM '08

-Ravi Modalavalasa is a principal program manager lead in Azure Engineering at Microsoft Corporation, based in Redmond, Washington.
-Modalavalasa has over 21 years of experience in product development, software engineering, data science and analytics, program management and customer and partner engagement.
+Ravi Modalavalasa has over 25 years of experience in product development, software engineering, data science and analytics, program management, and customer and partner engagement.

-Modalavalasa has a strong background in Cloud Services and Solutions, digital advertising, online services, web and desktop products with a proven record for conceptualizing, building and launching world class software products and services.
-In the last 14+ years at Microsoft, Modalavalasa has conceptualized and shipped several state-of-the-art products in Azure, Bing Ads, Windows Live, Internet Explorer (IE8) and Microsoft CRM.
-Modalavalasa is currently responsible for program management, user experience and analytics, as well as building software products and solutions to improve Azure customers' experience.
+Modalavalasa has a strong background in cloud services and solutions, digital advertising, online services, web and desktop products with a proven record for conceptualizing, building and launching world class software products and services.
+In the last 20+ years at Microsoft, Modalavalasa has conceptualized and shipped several state-of-the-art products in Azure, Bing Ads, Windows Live, Internet Explorer (IE8) and Microsoft CRM.
+Modalavalasa is currently responsible for software engineering and product management teams building AI and Digital solutions for MCAPS.

 Photo of Ryan Prins